bnguyensn/restthisafternoon/posts/react-vanilla-network-request.md

 ---
 title: Perform network requests with vanilla React
 author: Binh Nguyen
-date: "2021-01-17"
+date: '2021-01-17'
 category: guide
 tags: javascript, react
 ---

-*Disclaimer: using vanilla React is great for understanding React.
-However, when writing production code, you probably should consider external solutions like Tanner Linsley's [`react-query`](https://react-query.tanstack.com) or Next.js' [`swr`](https://github.com/vercel/swr), which provide caching, better controls, retries, etc. out of the box.*
+_Disclaimer: using vanilla React is great for understanding React.
+However, when writing production code, you probably should consider external solutions like Tanner Linsley's [`react-query`](https://react-query.tanstack.com) or Next.js' [`swr`](https://github.com/vercel/swr), which provide caching, better controls, retries, etc. out of the box._

 First things first, you can view the completed Codesandbox [here](https://codesandbox.io/s/vanilla-react-network-request-tjugq?file=/src/App.js).
 It's a React application that fetches random dog images from the [random dog images API](https://dog.ceo/dog-api).
 You can change how many images to fetch using an input.